DSE3101/DSE3101_Project/README.md

 # project
-Don't bobo, just clone the repo using the github desktop app.
+Don't bobo, just clone the repo using the github desktop app.<br>
 Remember to push your changes